Environmental Regulation in Cities and Other Localities

 Chapter 13: Climate Governance in South African Municipalities: Opportunities and Obstacles for Local Government

-Anél du Plessis 1.
+13. Climate governance in South African municipalities: opportunities and obstacles for local government Anél du Plessis 1.
 INTRODUCTION The parameters of any complexity, including that of climate change, are determined by context.
 How one understands its causes and impacts, how one projects it and the lens through which one proposes any solutions to address it, depend on text-based comprehension as well as one’s understanding of various other contextual factors.
 One of the contexts within which climate change and governance should be understood is the territorial, in-country, domestic context where ‘the nation-state’ or ‘the government’ as sovereign national governor is required to or may want to design and implement plans, programs, laws or policies directed at climate mitigation and adaptation.1 Generally, neither the concept of the ‘nation-state’ nor that of ‘government’ is straightforward to understand.
 Government, for instance, is differently constituted from one country to the next, and it often comprises of different related and/or autonomous organs of the state with different degrees of public power, functions and duties.2 Nevertheless, as this book suggests, it would be possible for the purposes of research and knowledge generation within a national context to focus on governance and climate change in relation to the level of government closest to the people.
 In most countries this is known as local or municipal government.
-1 Stephen H. Schneider and Michael D. Mastrandrea, ‘The Politics of Climate Science’ in Maxwell Boykoff (ed.), The Politics of Climate Change (Routledge, 2010) 16–19, for example, convincingly argue that climate change is not just a scientific topic but also a matter of...
+1 Stephen H. Schneider and Michael D. Mastrandrea, ‘The Politics of Climate Science’ in Maxwell Boykoff (ed.), The Politics of Climate Change (Routledge, 2010) 16–19, for example, convincingly argue that...

 You are not authenticated to view the full text of this chapter or article.